-2.2 L3 FT P PRODUCTION
+2.2 L3 FT P Production

-An overview of the L3_FT_P processing sequence is provided in Figure 2.
+An overview of the L3\FT\P processing sequence is provided in Figure 2.
 Research using SSM/I radiometer and SeaWinds-on-QuikSCAT scatterometer data indicate substantial variability of freeze/thaw spatial and temporal dynamics derived from AM and PM overpass data with important linkages to surface energy balance and carbon cycle dynamics (McDonald and Kimball, 2005; Kim et al., 2011).
-L3_FT_P algorithm products generated utilizing both ascending (PM) and descending (AM) radiometer data streams will enable regional assessment and monitoring of diurnal variability in terrestrial freeze/thaw state dynamics.
+L3\FT\P algorithm products generated utilizing both ascending (PM) and descending (AM) radiometer data streams will enable regional assessment and monitoring of diurnal variability in terrestrial freeze/thaw state dynamics.

-The L3_FT_P algorithm is applied to L1C_TB granules for unmasked land regions.
-The resulting intermediate freeze/thaw products (Figure 2) serve two purposes: (1) these data are assembled into global daily composites in production of the L3_FT_P product, and (2) the freeze/thaw product derived from global AM L1C_TB granules provide the binary freeze/thaw state flag supporting generation of the L2 and L3 soil moisture passive products.
+The L3\FT\P algorithm is applied to L1C\TB granules for unmasked land regions.
+The resulting intermediate freeze/thaw products (Figure 2) serve two purposes: (1) these data are assembled into global and north polar daily composites in production of the L3\FT\P product, and (2) the freeze/thaw product derived from global L1C\TB granules provide the binary freeze/thaw state flag supporting generation of the L2 and L3 soil moisture passive products.

-The L3_FT_P algorithm is applied to the brightness temperature normalized polarization ratio (NPR).
+The L3\FT\P baseline algorithm is a seasonal threshold method using the brightness temperature normalized polarization ratio (NPR).
 Decreases and increases in NPR are associated with landscape freezing and thawing transitions, respectively.
 The decrease in NPR under frozen conditions is a result of small increases in the V-pol brightness temperature combined with larger increases at H-pol (Rautiainen et al., 2012; 2014).
 Various studies have shown the NPR to be preferred over other approaches as it minimizes sensitivity to physical temperature and outperforms other L-band brightness temperature based approaches (Rautiainen et al., 2014; Roy et al., 2015).
+The NPR is most effective in areas with low to moderate vegetation cover, while NPR signal-to-noise is lower in dense vegetation areas (e.g. forests) due to more diffuse scattering of microwave emissions and reduced V and H polarization TB differences (e.g., Wigneron et al. 1995).